halseth/blind-vault/doc/vault.md

 With a blinded signing scheme in place we can build a safe and practical vault implementation by passing PSBTs around.

-1. The depositor creates a PSBT specifying inputs for the deposit transaction, as well as the amount for the vault output and any change outputs.
+1. The depositor creates a PSBT specifying inputs for the vault deposit transaction, as well as the amount for the vault output and any change outputs.

 2. The PSBT is sent to the client, along with a recovery address and an unvault timelock setting.